 See Figure 2-12.
-14-26 kW generators have an emergency shutdown switch (B) located inside the generator.
+There is also an emergency shutdown switch located inside the generator.

 Figure 2-12.
-Emergency Shutdown Switch (14-26 kW)
+Internal Emergency Shutdown Switch

-NOTE: Generator will not start if either switch is OPEN (O).
-Controller displays a "Shutdown Switch" alarm, and red LED "Alarm" light illuminates and flashes until switch or switches are CLOSED (I) and alarm is cleared by pressing OFF mode button, and then ENTER.
+Generator will not start if either switch is OPEN (O).
+Controller displays an "Shutdown Switch" alarm, and red LED "Alarm" light illuminates and flashes until switch or switches are CLOSED (I), and alarm is cleared by pressing OFF mode button, and then ENTER.
 Once cleared, generator can be placed back in AUTO or MANUAL.